mrocklin/blog/_posts/work/2017-10-11-streaming-dataframes-1.md

 [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/) and [Bokeh
-plots](https://bokeh.pydata.org/en/latest/) both of which provide nice hooks to change previous Jupyter outputs and work well with the Tornado IOLoop (streamz, bokeh, Jupyter, and Dask all use Tornado for concurrency).
+plots](https://bokeh.pydata.org/en/latest/) both of which provide nice hooks to change previous Jupyter outputs and work well with the Tornado IOLoop (streamz, Bokeh, Jupyter, and Dask all use Tornado for concurrency).
 We're able to build nicely responsive feedback whenever things change.

 In the following example we build our CSV to dataframe pipeline that updates